 The cables we sell never have to be unplugged from the back of the radios and can stay in place permanently.
 Other companies only provide cables that have to be unplugged from the rear of the radio when not in use, which is seriously inconvenient.
 Our cables are custom made here in the US with superior materials ensuring years of trouble-free performance.

 No matter what model vintage radio you install, it is important to ground it properly in order to ensure its proper function.
 Bad grounding will result in sub par performance and a lack of reception.
 For the typical 1970's models the rear tab (as shown in the example as "2") is designated for attaching the ground wire.
 The positive (hot) wire should be attached at the +12V tab and an inline fuse is highly recommended as well.

 The 1970's Blaupunkt radio shown in the diagram is a mono Porsche 911Frankfurt unit.
 The two speaker holes (as shown in the diagram as #7) take typical banana/push plugs.
 We recommend using our original speaker plugs for correct fitment.
 These mono output radios are designed to run either one or two speakers.
-Speakers should be 8 ohm through the late 1970's.
-Using 4 ohm speakers will damage the radio over time.
+Speakers should be 8 ohm through the mid 1970's.
+Using 4 ohm speakers will damage these 8 ohm radios over time.
 Speaker wattage should be kept relatively low and factory specs are always best.
 For those customers requiring a more powerful system, an amplifier can be installed, allowing for more powerful speaker installation.
 If you have any questions regarding the specifics for your radio application, just let us know.
 We are always happy to help.